SivaNisanthan/Weather-Reporter-Website/README.md

 - On page load, the app fetches weather data for the default city (**Colombo**).
 - Users can search and select other cities from the search box.
 - Data auto-refreshes only if newer data is available (based on `last_updated` time).
+- Redis is used to cache weather responses per city with a dynamic TTL based on the freshness of the `last_updated` value from the API.
 - WeatherAPI.com limits updates to every 15 minutes.
 - Backend logs requests, errors, and external API issues for easy monitoring.